Housing/Transfer Application Form (PDF 571 kB)

 - your proposed new property is too small or too large for your household

-- your current property has been adapted or is part of a sheltered scheme and the new tenant has no need for this type of accommodation
+- it is part of a sheltered scheme and the new tenant has no need for this type of accommodation

 - your home is subject to a court order for possession

-- you have carried out improvements/alterations without consent
+- you have carried out improvements or alterations without consent

 Arranging an exchange

 You can also register to swap online at HomeSwapper.co.uk.
-This is free for our tenants and for most housing association tenants in Northern Ireland.
+This is free for our tenants in Northern Ireland.
+It is also available to most housing association tenants at no charge.

 You must get our permission before you exchange your home.
 If you find a suitable swap you should contact us to register for a mutual exchange.
 You must also complete a Transfer Application Form.